shahi1208/spotify-etl-project/README.md

 Set up your database connection in data_feed.py.py

-Set up Apache Airflow to run the data_feed DAG (instructions on how to do this can be found https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html)
+Set up Apache Airflow to run the data_feed DAG (instructions on how to do this can be found [airflow dag docs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html))

 Run the DAG in Apache Airflow to extract and load data from the Spotify API
 # Data Validation